Free up cache and buffers on a Linux system

 # chmod 755 freecache.sh

-Let schedule this script on daily basis in cron in after midnight at 1 A.M like below.
+Let’s schedule this script daily in cron after midnight at 1 A.M like below.

 Run the crontab –e command like below.